-The macOS Sierra update is here.
+The new macOS Sierra update is here.
 This is an exciting upgrade with Siri, Apple Pay and more.
 Here are seven things to do before installing macOS Sierra.

 Before you start installing macOS Sierra, you need to take some important steps to make sure you are ready and to make sure you avoid pitfalls that can cause you to lose time or data.